ARamosCaio/Stores-API/README.md

 ## What I've Learned

-For this project i had to learn even more about flask by using flask smorest, validations with marshmellows, swagger ui and docker, i have also learned to create a makefile to run commands easier.
+For this project i had to learn even more about flask by using flask smorest to create a REST API, validations with marshmellows, swagger ui and docker cli, i have also learned to create a makefile to run commands easier.